Home/Blog/Well-Being/Home Remedies/How to Increase Hemoglobin Level at Home?

 4) Yoga Asanas

-Yoga postures good for anaemia include the Locust pose, Lotus pose, and inverted poses (Shoulder Stand, Plough pose, and Headstand).
-This facilitates the blood supply to vital organs such as the thyroid, thymus, and brain.
-The Sun Salutation, as well as the Boat, Bow, and Bridge, poses, will be effective.
+Yoga postures good for anemia include the Locust pose, Lotus pose, and inverted poses (Shoulder Stand, Plough pose, and Headstand).
+These postures facilitate blood supply to vital organs, such as the thyroid, thymus, and brain.
+Additionally, the Sun Salutation, Boat, Bow, and Bridge poses are effective.

 5) Breathing exercise